jdx/npm-register/README.md

 The inspiration for this project comes from [sinopia](https://github.com/rlidwka/sinopia).
 This came out of a need for better cache, CDN, and general performance as well as stability of being able to run multiple instances without depending on a local filesystem.

+This is also a [12 Factor](http://12factor.net/) app to make it easy to host on a PaaS like Heroku or in a custom Ansible/Chef/Puppet cluster.

 Setup
 -----